IEEE 802.1aq: Animations

-Following are three animated GIFs which help to show the behavior of 802.1aq.
+Three animated GIFs in this section help to show the behavior of 802.1aq.

-The first of these gifs, shown in Figure 5, demonstrates the routing in a 66 node network where we have created a 7-member E-LAN using ISID 100.
-In this example we show the equal cost tree (ECT) created from each member to reach all of the other members.
+The first of these gifs, shown in Figure 5, demonstrates the routing in a 66-node network where we have created a 7-member E-LAN using ISID 100.
+In this example, we show the equal cost tree (ECT) created from each member to reach all of the other members.
 We cycle through each member to show the full set of trees created for this service.
 We pause at one point to show the symmetry of routing between two of the nodes and emphasize it with a red line.
-In each case the source of the tree is highlighted with a small purple V.
+In each case, the source of the tree is highlighted with a small purple V.

 The second of these animated gifs, shown in Figure 6, demonstrates 8 ECT paths in the same 66 node network as Figure 4.
 In each subsequent animated frame the same source is used (in purple) but a different destination is shown (in yellow).
 For each frame, all of the shortest paths are shown superimposed between the source and destination.
 When two shortest paths traverse the same hop, the thickness of the lines being drawn is increased.
 In addition to the 66 node network, a small multi level Data Center style network is also shown with sources and destinations both within the servers (at the bottom) and from servers to the router layer at the top.
 This animation helps to show the diversity of the ECT being produced.

-The last of these animated gifs, shown in Figure 7, demonstrates source destination ECT paths using all 16 of the standard algorithms currently defined.
+The last of these animated gifs, shown in Figure 7, demonstrates source-destination ECT paths using all 16 of the standard algorithms currently defined.